-There is a high level of pedestrian activity in this area as a result of its retail uses, including outdoor dining.
-It is important that sunlight is maintained to southern, eastern and western footpaths, consistent with the SRL Urban Design Objectives Activation and Places for people.
+There is a high level of pedestrian activity in this urban form area as a result of its retail uses, including outdoor dining.
+It is important that sunlight is maintained to southern, eastern and western footpaths, consistent with SRL Urban Design Strategy objectives 'Activation' and 'Places for people'.